vbier/habpanelviewer/app/src/main/assets/help.md

     Contact Tablet_Battery_Charging
     Number Tablet_Battery_Level

-Leave item names empty in the settings in order to skip reporting for this specific value.
+Leave item names empty in the preferences in order to skip reporting for this specific value.
 The contact item states will be *CLOSED* whenever the battery is low or the device is charging, *OPEN* otherwise.
 The number item state will be set to the battery charging level (in percent).

 ### motion detection